journal page 5

 saddest sound in the world

-spent last 10 days drawing until 5:30 and 6 in the morning. things are getting really blurry around here, but it looks like i'm in the home stretch of animating. been spending my "days" staggering around for bare necessities like an eternally jet-laggedry zombie with a gray headache and burning eyes. i just made up the word, "jet-laggedry." it's very odd going to bed when you hear people running their morning showers in the other apartments or falling asleep as they start their cars to go to work. and it seems my short term memory has been totally shot - forgot to put the food away, forgot to pick up the laundry from the drier, forgetting to call people back, etc.. and sometimes i even forget what i write. and sometimes i even forget what i write. and sometimes i even forget what i write. so very sleepy. this entry is going to make minimal sense methinks..
+spent last 10 days drawing until 5:30 and 6 in the morning. things are getting really fuzzy around here, but it looks like i'm in the home stretch of animating. been spending my "days" wandering around for bare necessities like an eternally jet-laggedry zombie with a gray cloud in my forehead and burning eyes. i just made up the word, "jet-laggedry." it's very odd going to bed when you hear people running their morning showers in the other apartments or falling asleep as they start their cars to go to work. and it seems my short term memory has been totally shot - forgot to put the food away, forgot to pick up the laundry from the drier, forgetting to call people back, etc... and sometimes i even forget what i write. and sometimes i even forget what i write. and sometimes i even forget what i write. so very sleepy.

-i read yesterday that when you're dying you lose your vision and movement first, while your hearing is the last to go. therefore i guess a lot of people like to listen to their favorite song as they prepare to die which seems like a nice idea. i don't know though. i get really annoyed all day long if i listen to a song in the morning but don't get to hear the end of it. sometimes you don't even want to get out of the car before the song on the radio ends, you know? so what happens if you're DEAD before your happy song finishes?? you'll NEVER hear the rest of it! how irritating is that! so you'd have to time it just right on the death bed and hit play right when you think you're going to die in three or four minutes. but then if you hit play too early, you're waiting around for a good minute or so in awkward silence after the song ends, thinking "fuck i should have pressed play a bit la--"... or worse, the NEXT song on the album comes on, one you don't like at all, and you end up dying to the first thirty seconds of that one instead, all pissed off - or spend your final earthly moments struggling to hit REWIND. i mean, what are the odds that the instant you die is perfectly synched with the ending of the song? i bet 99% of the time the dead person is severely annoyed. that's just way too much stress for me to deal with, thank you very much.
+i read yesterday that when you're dying you lose your vision and movement first, while your hearing is the last thing to go. therefore i guess a lot of people like to listen to their favorite song as they prepare to die which seems like a nice idea, but i'm not sure. i get kind of annoyed if i listen to a song in the morning but don't get to hear the end of it. sometimes you don't even want to get out of the car before the song on the radio ends. so what happens if you're dead before your favorite song finishes? how irritating is that. so you'd have to time it just right on your death bed and hit play right when you think you're gonna die, timed to the end of the song. but if you hit play too early, you might be waiting around for a good minute or so in awkward silence after the song ends, thinking "dang i guess i should have pressed play a bit later," or worse, the next song on the album comes on, one you don't like at all, and you end up dying to the first thirty seconds of that one instead, all irritated, or spend your final earthly moments fumbling around to press stop. i mean, what are the odds that the instant you die is going to be synched just right with the ending of a song? i bet 99% of the time the dead person is severely annoyed.

-before i forget, a special message to the person(s) who sent me the country music cd. i am intrigued. i ask, "..why?"
+before i forget, to the person(s) who mailed me the country music cd without a note, i am intrigued. yet i ask, "why?"

-as a result of my unhappy sleepy time schedule, i have been having more awful dreams. first i dreamt there was this big auto accident at night and there was a dead body hanging from a tree. i don't remember anything else. so i woke up all like, "wha??" and when i slept again i dreamt i was living in this really messy apartment. just papers and junk cluttered everywhere. and i had a pet parrot and a little kitten. but the place was such a mess that i rarely saw them and i could never find them in all of the junk to feed them. and i really wanted to feed the stupid animals but it was impossible to find anything. and half the time i forgot i even had them. so after weeks without food they would pop up every now and then all ratty and more and more deformed, and scamper around gnawing on things. after a longer time i began to wonder if they were dead yet and i just couldn't find the little bodies in all of the mess, but sure enough they would momentarily show up again all starved and crazed and nasty.
+i have been having more awful dreams. first i dreamt there was this big auto accident at night and there was a dead body hanging from a tree. i don't remember anything else. so i half-woke up and thought, "wha?" and when i slept again i dreamt i was living in this really messy apartment. just papers and junk and trash cluttered everywhere. and i had a pet parrot and a little kitten. but the place was such a mess that i rarely saw them and i could never find them in all of the junk to feed them. and then half the time i'd forget i even had them. but they would pop up every now and then all ratty and more and more deformed with hunger, and scamper around gnawing on things, and i'd think oh yeah! i have pets! oh no! but i could never catch them or find them again to feed them. after a longer time i began to wonder if they were dead yet and i just couldn't find their little bodies under all the clutter, but sure enough they would momentarily show up again all starved and half-crazed.

-i remember hearing all sorts of stories from a friend who i don't remember who it was right now and my god this sentence structure sucks but anyway she told me about these aquatic pets she used to have, one of which i think was an eel in a big tank. the happy eel lived in the tank and they fed it. one morning they found the big tank empty. which is quite unusual to say the least. they double-checked the tank for mr.eel as well as the surrounding area around the tank but no sign of eel. it wasn't until almost a month later that they discovered eel, who was behind the family room couch three rooms away, all dried up and dead. somehow mr.eel managed to hop out of the tank in the night and wriggle down the hallway and through three rooms. this is probably one of the creepiest things i have ever heard, mostly because it sure seems like mr.eel had some sort of determined INTENTION for performing such a feat. and how does an eel leap out of a water tank, anyway?? there's something creepy about dead animals under your bed or your sofa or places you frequent your time without knowing it. or does that go without saying.
+i remember hearing all sorts of stories from a friend who i don't remember who it was right now and my god this sentence structure sucks but anyway she told me about these aquatic pets she used to have, one of which i think was an eel in a big tank. the happy eel lived in the tank and they fed it. one morning they found the big tank empty. which is quite unusual to say the least. they checked all inside the tank for the eel as well as the surrounding area around the tank but found no sign of him. it wasn't until almost a month later that they discovered eel, who was behind the family room couch three rooms away, dried up and dead. somehow eel managed to hop out of his tank in the night and wriggle all the way down the hallway and through three rooms to die. it was a really haunting story, mostly because it certainly seems like the eel had some sort of determined intention for performing such a strange feat. there is also something unsettling about dead things under your bed or your sofa or places you frequent your time, without knowing it. or does that go without saying.

-i had a goldfish in a bowl when i was little and for a week he started acting sort of weird and half dead, like swimming sideways and blubbering around the surface of the water. finally i found him floating on top, so i scooped him out, put him in a napkin and prepared to bury him the yard. so i go through the house to the garage, find a little shovel, go around the house to the backyard and when i get all the way back there, fishy starts throttling around in my hand making gaspy wheezy noises, suddenly alive! i jump half out of my skin, scramble back around the house, through the garage and back into my room and dump him back in the water and he swims around like nothing happened, all half-retarded again. my fish/astronaut made a good 5-7 minute trip to the nether regions on a near-death-experience napkin and returned safely home. but later i think the cat got him.
+i had a goldfish in a bowl when i was little and for a week he started acting sort of weird and half dead, like swimming sideways and blubbering around the surface of the water like he was maybe having a stroke or something. finally i found him floating lifelessly on top, so i scooped him out, put him in a napkin and prepared to bury him the yard. so i go through the house to the garage, find a little shovel, go around the house to the backyard and when i get all the way back there, the fish starts throttling around in my hand gasping, suddenly alive again! i jump half out of my skin, scramble back around the house, through the garage and back into my room and dump him back in the water and he swims around just like nothing happened, all half brain damaged again. the fish astronaut had made a good 5-7 minute trek into the netherworlds on a floating napkin and returned safely home.

 return to main journal menu